marierivers/marierivers/README.md

 ### Hi there 👋

-Currently an Environmental Data Science grad student at UC Santa Barbara
+Recent graduate from the Environmental Data Science program at UC Santa Barbara

 Formerly an environmental engineering consultant focused on modeling and designing water distribution systems